This is part 2 of my 3 part blog series on how to target your ideal client on social media. If you haven’t read part 1, go do that first!

 What life stage are they at (student, single, married, parent, caring for aging parents, etc.)?

 What do they love? the outdoors? animals? the latest technology?
 Right down anything that comes to mind.

 What type of things do they like to buy?

 Now that you have this person in mind, go to a stock photo site like Unsplash or Pexels and download a picture of a person that they may look like.
 Give them a name.
 Personalize them.
 Get to know them.
 It may sound silly, but it really helps.
 Download the free template here.

 Step 3 – Time To Target Your Ideal Client On Social Media

 Now complete the customer persona template and refer to it when you are creating content.
 This template is a place for you to outline your customer’s personality, write down their needs, and create content ideas around those needs.

-Now you know who your current audience is and who your ideal customer is (these two may be the same or different).
-You also know how to target that ideal customer with content that is irresistible to them.
+Now you know who your current audience is and who your ideal client is (these two may be the same or different).
+You also know how to target that ideal client on social media with content that is irresistible to them.
 Next week, in the final part of this blog series, we’ll talk about where to find them on social media.
 What platforms they hang out on and where your great content is likely to be seen by your ideal customer.